 When to compare PDFs

-The most common scenarios: a client returned a "signed" contract and you want to verify nothing was changed, you're reviewing two versions of a report and need to identify what was updated, a colleague sent a revised document and you want to see exactly what changed without reading the whole thing again.
+The most common scenarios: a client returned a "signed" contract and you want to verify nothing was quietly changed, you're reviewing two versions of a report and need to identify what was updated between drafts, a colleague sent a revised document and you want to see exactly what changed without reading the entire thing again, or you need to confirm a legal document matches the version that was approved before signing.

 - Both documents display side by side with synchronized scrolling

-- Scroll through both simultaneously to spot visual differences page by page
+- Scroll through both simultaneously to visually identify differences page by page

-- Text changes — words added, removed, or reworded in a contract or agreement
+- Text changes — words added, removed, or reworded in clauses

-- Number changes — pricing, dates, quantities, or legal clause numbers
+- Number changes — pricing, dates, quantities, penalty amounts, interest rates

-- Layout changes — sections moved, pages added or removed
+- Layout changes — sections moved, pages added, or clause numbering shifted

-- Signature presence — confirm a signature was added to the correct fields
+- Signature presence — confirm signatures appear on the correct fields

 Frequently asked questions

-The tool provides synchronized side-by-side viewing — scroll both documents together to visually spot differences page by page.
-This is the most reliable approach for PDF comparison, as automated highlighting can miss subtle layout changes.
+The tool provides synchronized side-by-side viewing — scroll both documents together to spot differences page by page.
+This visual approach reliably catches even subtle layout and formatting changes that automated diffing can sometimes miss.

 Are my documents uploaded to a server?

-No. Both PDFs are loaded and displayed entirely in your browser.
-Nothing is uploaded.
+No. Both PDFs are rendered entirely in your browser.
+Nothing is uploaded anywhere.

 Is there a page limit?